Want to know the best way to grow your agency?

 4. Over-Deliver and Add Value

-It goes without saying that providing results and doing what you say you’ll do is important.
+Providing results and doing what you say you’ll do is important.
 But a key to retaining clients is to go above and beyond to delight them.

 Marissa Ryan of VisualFizz explains, “Our most successful retention strategy has always been to remain on the hunt for ways to provide additional value.
 If we've signed a client for a year long SEO strategy, we aim to go above and beyond at that year mark, perhaps with a free longform piece of content, a personal introduction to those in related industries, a media buy on the house, or a recommendation to try a few new channels that weren't used in the past.
 Our goal is to become absolutely invaluable to the client.”